Josephtdr/Integration/README.md

 # Integration
-Trapezium, Midpoint and Simpsons rule simulations
--to view code go to Integration/Numerical Methods (Area)/Program.cs -to run program, clone project then open .sln file in visual studio
+Trapezium, Midpoint and Simpsons rule simulations \n -to view code go to Integration/Numerical Methods (Area)/Program.cs\n -to run program, clone project then open code in a c# compiler